sayoojcyriac/starter-typescript-dev/README.md

 # starter-typescript-dev
-A simple starter project to learn typescript
+A simple boilerplate project to learn typescript on Node env.